This is OCNJ TV

 Past graduates have gone on to intern and work for: the Philadelphia Phillies Media Dept., MTV, NFL Films, NFL Network, Saturday Night Live, Late Night with Jimmy Fallon, NBC-Universal, USA Network, TV Guide, Philadelphia Inquirer, The Late Show with David Letterman, Screen Gems Studios, WCVB, Beast Editorial, Olympic Broadcasting Services (London 2012), Film Nation Entertainment, Deluxe Entertainment, Comcast SportsNet, Discovery Communications, the Philadelphia Eagles, the San Francisco 49ers, NBC Sports (including the Super Bowl), and countless other organizations/media entities.

 TV/Media at Ocean City High School is a part of School Choice.
-Students from outside districts can pursue their interests in media production by applying in hopes of ultimately attending Ocean City High School to experience state-of-the-art television & film production offerings.
+Students from outside districts can pursue their interests in media production by applying in hopes of ultimately attending Ocean City High School to experience state-of-the-art television & film production offerings taught by an experienced, professional staff with first-hand knowledge of the media, entertainment, and corporate communications industries.